lopezpdvn/lopezpdvn.github.io/_drafts/december-2015-in-review.md

 ## Philanthropy #######################################################

-[Folding@Home during december][fah-stats] I scored 30,021 points, completed 57
+[Folding@Home during December][fah-stats] I scored 30,021 points, completed 57
 work units and ranked 47th out of all the members of [The Longevity Meme team][].
 My total score is 1,100,891 at the time of this writing.
-A graph of total daily production history during december can be found [here][fah-dec-graph].
+A graph of total daily production history during December can be found [here][fah-dec-graph].

-While trying to make a donation to the [Brain Preservation Foundation][] I ran into some problems that apparently prevented the donation from being accepted, at least temporarily.
+While trying to make a donation to the [Brain Preservation Foundation][], I ran into some problems that apparently prevented the donation from being accepted, at least temporarily.
 Donations to the Brain Preservation Foundation are processed by [JustGive][], a "nonprofit organization whose mission is to